Clipboard management

 3.2 X11

-Easy …and yet!
-Needlessly doesn’t do what you expect!
+Easy… and yet!
+Needlessly, it doesn’t do what I expect!

-The command is xclip, which by default copies your data into pneumatic pipes, or somewhere else I do not know how to retrieve it from because I am not 7ee+ hack0rz.
-There is some whole parallel copy-paste system that I do not care about and which is not in my muscle memory and I will therefore never use.
-Something about my “middle mouse button” which is something I have on relatively few of the mismatched menagerie of mice that my computers use.
+The command is xclip, which by default copies data into pneumatic pipes, or somewhere else I don’t know how to retrieve it from, because I’m not 7ee+ hack0rz.
+There’s some whole parallel copy-paste system that I don’t care about, that isn’t in my muscle memory and that I will therefore never use.
+Something about my “middle mouse button”, which I only have on relatively few of the mismatched menagerie of mice my computers use.

-Anyway, the argument I need to actually use to work with the clipboard content for normal apps accessed using the copy-paste conventions of the non-X11 world and laptops without a “middle button”, is -selection clipboard.
+Anyway, the argument I need to actually use to work with the clipboard content for normal apps that follow the non-X11 copy-paste conventions, and for laptops without a “middle button”, is -selection clipboard.
 See stackexchange.

 cat foo.txt | xclip -selection clipboard